Rangers vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Marcus Semien and the Texas Rangers will see Alex Faedo on the mound for the Detroit Tigers on Tuesday at 6:40 PM ET.
+Marcus Semien and Zach McKinstry will be among the star attractions when the Texas Rangers face the Detroit Tigers on Wednesday at 1:10 PM ET, at Comerica Park.

-Oddsmakers list the Rangers as -140 moneyline favorites, while giving the underdog Tigers +115 moneyline odds.
-Texas is a 1.5-run favorite (at +120 odds).
-The total is 9 runs for the game.
+Bookmakers list the Rangers as -155 favorites on the moneyline, while giving the underdog Tigers +130 moneyline odds to win.
+The total is 9 runs for the matchup.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.